 PO Box 16738

-If you are still not satisfied by their response, the next step would be to contact the Parliamentary and Health Service Ombudsman (PHSO) to review how the complaint has been handled.
-Using these details below:
+If you remain dissatisfied by their response, the next step would be to contact the Parliamentary and Health Service Ombudsman (PHSO) to review how the complaint has been handled.
+More details can be found at Ombudsman - Making a Complaint or by calling their helpline on Helpline 0345 015 4033.

 Disabled Parking Badges can be obtained from Lincolnshire County Council, their contact details are:Lincolnshire County Council Blue Badge Team